“How do I help?”

 Support “Know Your Rights” Rapid Response Teams

-Communities across the country have organized rapid response legal observers when ICE is present in a neighborhood.
+Communities across the country have organized rapid response teams.
 Coordination with legal professionals ensures safety and accuracy.

-• Staff hotlines that folks can call during an enforcement action
+Staff hotlines that folks can call during and after an enforcement action

 Advocate for Policy Change